OmarAshraf-02/Banking-Website/README.md

 12. **Create an Account for a New Client**: Bankers can create an account for new clients.
 13. **Send Notifications**: Bankers can send notifications to all clients/admins/bankers or a certain client/admin/banker.
 14. **View Theft/Loss/Damage Reports**: Bankers can view the reports sent by clients regarding theft/loss/damage of credit cards and can reject or reply to them.
+15. **View All Transactions**: Bankers can view all transactions of all clients.

 ### Admin